-Accordingly, bird assemblage monitoring started in winter/spring 2014 to collect baseline data and subsequent monitoring has occurred in winter/spring 2016, 2018 and 2020.
-Additional monitoring will be undertaken in 2022, 2024 and 2026 (Table 16).
+Accordingly, bird assemblage monitoring has occurred in winter/spring 2016, 2018 and 2020.
+Additional monitoring will be undertaken in 2022, 2024 and 2026 (Table 14).
 Birds Australia may be consulted prior to the commencement of these surveys to coordinate survey effort and increase the likelihood of observations, therefore the timing of survey maybe adjusted.